rust-lang/book/second-edition/nostarch/chapter06.md

 variants.

 As an example, let’s change one of our enum variants to hold data inside it.
-From 1999 through 2008, the United States printed quarters with different designs for each of the 50 states on one side.
+From 1999 through 2008, the United States minted quarters with different designs for each of the 50 states on one side.
 No other coins got state designs, so only quarters have this extra value.
-We can add this information to our `enum` by changing the `Quarter` variant to include a `State` value stored inside it, which we’ve done here in Listing 6-4:
+We can add this information to our `enum` by changing the `Quarter` variant to include a `UsState` value stored inside it, which we’ve done here in Listing 6-4:

 ```